robertmartin8/ReasonableDeviations/_notes/oop.md

 ## 2. Designing classes

 Classes should logically group state (nouns) and behaviour (verbs).
-We can visualise thus using a UML Class diagram.
+We can visualise thus using a UML Class diagram

 <center>
 <img src="{{ site.imageurl }}note_img/uml1.png" style="width:80%;"/>
 </center>

+- Protected fields and methods are preceded by `#`
+- Write `static` next to the return type if needed.
+- Interfaces should have `<<interface>>` at the top
-To model "has-a" associations, we use open arrowheads and annotate the multiplicity.
+- To model "has-a" associations, we use open arrowheads and annotate the multiplicity.
 In real terms, "has-a" means that an object contains a reference to other object(s).

 <center>
 <img src="{{ site.imageurl }}note_img/uml2.png" style="width:80%;"/>